 - Institutional Resiliency

 Workgroups are being established in each of these six areas.
 In addition, stakeholders will continue to be involved.
-Short- and long-term activities will be devloped to move us forward.
+Short- and long-term activities will be developed to move us forward.

 In fact, progress is already being made in some of these areas.
 The District recently established a new position for a new Vice Chancellor of Institutional Innovation and Effectiveness who will be responsible for overseeing implementation of the strategic plan in the years to come.
 We hope to have the new vice chancellor hired before the end of the calendar year.

 The strategic plan will evolve to reflect new challenges and new opportunities.
 As such, timely communication will be important.
-The new strategic plan will be a focus of upcoming Chancellor’s Forums, where the chancellor will answer questions and hear feedback.
 In addition, the SDCCD Strategic Plan website will be updated regularly so the public can stay informed.